rajit2004/Rhythma/README.md

 ### Phase 6 — Platform expansion

-- **Website with feature parity**: a new, separate front end (framework not yet decided) covering cycle tracking, AI Assistant, Insights, and Profile against the same backend the Flutter app uses — not an extension of the existing `landing-page/` marketing site.
-See [Platforms](#platforms).
+- **Website with feature parity**: build cycle tracking, AI Assistant, Insights, and Profile pages on top of the existing `web/` auth scaffold — see [Platforms](#platforms)
 - **WhatsApp-based assistant access**, built on top of the existing (but currently unused) `/assistant/chat` backend endpoint
-- CI/CD, automated releases, and healthcare-provider partnerships
+- Automated releases and healthcare-provider partnerships

 ---